 - Microsoft Windows 7 or later, 64-bit Operating System (OS) is recommended for optimum performance of the database.
-Climsoft Version 4 is compatible with the following Windows Operating Systems: XP, Vista, Windows 7, Windows 8.x and Windows 10; - Microsoft Office with Excel spreadsheet is required since Excel spreadsheet application is the default application for displaying data products from Climsoft; - Antivirus software: - Minimum.Net Framework 4.5 is required.
-This version of the .NET framework is packaged with the Climsoft setup package; - MariaDB/MySQL database system and Climsoft database scripts which are also supplied and will be copied into the subfolder called "dbase" in the installation folder; - WRPlot software for Windrose plotting which will be copied into subfolder called "Bin" in the installation folder.
+Climsoft Version 4 is compatible with the following Windows Operating Systems: XP, Vista, Windows 7, Windows 8.x, Windows 10 and Windows 11; - Microsoft Office with Excel spreadsheet is required since Excel spreadsheet application is the default application for displaying data products from Climsoft; - Antivirus software; - Minimum.Net Framework 4.5 is required.
+This version of the .NET framework is packaged with the Climsoft setup package; - Climsoft installation setup.
+Can be downloaded from met-eLearning site.
+Registration may be required. - MariaDB/MySQL database system and Climsoft database scripts which are also supplied through Climsoft installer and will be copied into the subfolder called "dbase" in the installation path; - WRPlot software for Windrose plotting which will be copied into subfolder called "Bin" in the installation path.